 -

 Whipped cream: take care to whip the cream just to soft peaks for the decoration. if you over whip, it will split.
 Although you don’t have to throw it away!
 Keep whipping and you will eventually get something akin to butter.
-However, you will need to start again with fresh whipped cream for this Christmas Pavlova.
+However, you will need to start again with fresh whipped cream for this Christmas Wreath Pavlova.

 -